netsym/primogeni/doc/overview.rst

   * Community 3: :samp:`topnet:right:h3`, :samp:`topnet:right:h3`, :samp:`topnet:right:r`

 Each host or router exists in exactly one community.
 On the other hand :samp:`topnet` and :samp:`topnet:toplink` are in both partitions.
 This is possible because networks and links are both passive entities.

-.. note:: Strictly speaking we have also have a :primex:`PlaceHolder <prime::ssfnet::PlaceHolder>` in partition 0 for :samp:`topnet:right`, a :primex:`PlaceHolder <prime::ssfnet::PlaceHolder>` in partition 1 for :samp:`topnet:left`, a :primex:`GhostInterface <prime::ssfnet::GhostInterface>` in community 0 for :samp:`topnet:right:r:if0`, and a :primex:`GhostInterface <prime::ssfnet::GhostInterface>` in community 2 for :samp:`topnet:left:r:if0`.
-See :ref:`architecture-primex-parting-label` for details.

 The following types of network entities are passive: